Detegr/openRBRVR/README.md

 - **Copy openRBRVR d3d9.dll into the RBR folder again**.
 - Launch `RichardBurnsRally_SSE.exe`.

+## Enabling anti-aliasing and anisotropic filtering

+To enable anti-aliasing, modify these values from `dxvk.conf` in RBR folder:

+`d3d9.forceSwapchainMSAA` anti-alias level.
+Use one of 0, 2, 4, 8.
+`d3d9.samplerAnisotropy` anisotropic filtering level.
+Use one of 0, 2, 4, 8 or 16.
+`d3d9.forceSampleRateShading` set to `true`, otherwise there won't be much of an effect at all.

+Note that the RSF launcher might modify these values as well if the 2D mode settings are changed.

 ## Known bugs and limitations

 - The seat position cannot be changed via keyboard.
 PaceNote plugin can and